 The City of Margate offers many excellent employment opportunities within the police department.
-The department offers employees opportunities to grow professionally, while earning excellent pay and benefits.
+The department offers professional growth, while earning excellent pay and benefits.
 The Margate Police Department is an Equal Opportunity Employer.

 The police department is a state accredited law enforcement agency.
 The police department was first accredited by the Commission on Florida Accreditation (CFA) in 1997, and continues to receive exceptional accolades during re-accreditation.

-The Margate Police Department is committed to providing professional service to the citizens of Margate.
-Officers are encouraged to continue their formal education as well as enroll in career development classes at a variety of training venues including the Institute of Public Safety located at Broward College.
+The Margate Police Department is committed to providing professional law enforcement service to the citizens of Margate.
+Officers are encouraged to continue their formal education as well as attend career development classes at a variety of training venues including the Institute of Public Safety located at Broward College.

-The department provides every officer with all the tools and equipment needed to provide the best service to the public, including a well maintained patrol vehicle, a yearly uniform allowance, foul weather gear, a bullet proof vest, departmental firearms, taser and uniform leather.
+The department provides every officer with all the tools and equipment necessary to provide the best service to our community, including an assigned take-home ready response patrol vehicle, uniform allowance, foul weather gear, a bullet proof vest, departmental firearms, taser and uniform leather.

 Patrol officers work an 11-1/2 hour day, four days on and four days off.
 Officers currently receive overtime pay at time and a half if they work over their scheduled hours.
 Court is paid at time and a half, with a three hour minimum (depositions, trials, traffic).

-Employees receive 12 holidays a year.
-Sworn police officers receive 120 hours of holiday compensatory time on October 1, every year.
+Employees receive 12 holidays per calendar year.
+Sworn police officers receive 120 hours of holiday compensatory time on October 1st of every year.

 Officers accumulate vacation time as follows:

 The City provides three plans from which an employee can choose.
 The City offers two HMO and one PPO Health Care Plan.
-The amount of pay period contribution depends on the plan selected, as does the amount paid at the time of medical service.
+The amount of pay period contribution depends on the plan selected, single or dependant coverage and the amount paid at the time of medical service.
 The City also has a prescription drug plan.
 The co-payments are based upon the type of medication that is prescribed.
 Retiree health care costs are some of the lowest in the industry.

 The City provides a $35,000 life insurance policy for members of the various collective bargaining units as well as a long-term disability plan.
 These policies apply to all members.